Loxenary/Algeo02-22148/README.md

 ## Technology-Involved
 > Backend : Fastapi, python

-> Frontend : React, Tyescript
+> Frontend : React, Typescript
 ## SETUP
 - Download all of the files in this github repository
 - Backend